ausgeknipst-batterie

 If you use the wrong batteries in your analog camera, you will probably only notice it when your pictures are developed and are either consistently too bright or too dark.
 The reason for this is that the light meters of most analog cameras are calibrated to a constant voltage.

 The diagram is, of course, only a rough approximation.
-It is mainly meant to illustrate one thing for you: With an alkaline battery in your camera, it's like someone with a stopped clock: it is exactly right once, namely when the voltage happens to drop to 1.35 V. The big advantage of the mercury battery is that it constantly delivers the correct voltage and suddenly "gives up" at some point, so you know when to replace it.
-But now comes the big BUT: mercury batteries have been banned for decades due to their environmental harm, and only a few remaining stocks are still available for purchase.
+It is mainly meant to illustrate one thing: with an alkaline battery in your camera, it’s like someone with a stopped clock: it shows the correct time exactly once, namely when the voltage happens to drop to 1.35 V. The big advantage of the mercury battery is that it constantly delivers the correct voltage and then suddenly “gives out,” so you know when to replace it.
+But here comes the big BUT: mercury batteries have been banned for decades due to their environmental harm, and only isolated remaining stocks are still available for purchase.
 The good news is: we have the perfect replacement for no longer available mercury batteries in store:

 Ausgeknipst battery adapter + zinc-air batteries: A dream team

-The good thing is that most hearing aids in circulation today are powered by so-called zinc-air batteries, and they share two decisive advantages with mercury batteries: They have a similar voltage and a similar discharge curve:
+The good thing is that most hearing aids currently in use are powered by so-called zinc-air batteries, and they share two crucial advantages with mercury batteries: they have a similar voltage and a similar discharge curve:

-Although the voltage of zinc-air batteries is specified as 1.45 V, it drops under load (i.e., in use) to 1.4 - 1.35 V because the batteries react with air and therefore always "recharge" themselves a bit.
-They are thus the ideal replacement for mercury batteries and are also not as harmful to the environment.
+Although the voltage of zinc-air batteries is specified as 1.45 V, it drops under load (i.e., in use) to 1.4 - 1.35 V because the batteries react with air and therefore always “recharge” a little by themselves.
+They are thus the ideal replacement for mercury batteries and are also less harmful to the environment.

 The problem now is that zinc-air batteries actually only come in two different sizes (at least if you want to use them sensibly in cameras): type 675 and type p312.
 As they are, they don’t fit into the battery compartment.